 Historically, our executive compensation program has reflected our growth and corporate goals.
 To date, the compensation of our executive officers has consisted of a combination of base salary, annual cash bonus, long-term equity incentive compensation in the form of restricted stock and stock options and other employee benefits generally available to our employees.
-Certain of our executive officers are also entitled to certain compensation and benefits upon certain terminations of employment pursuant to their employment agreements, as described below.
+Certain of our executive officers are also entitled to certain compensation and benefits upon certain terminations of employment.
+Prior to March 3, 2014, these rights were determined pursuant to their employment agreements, as described below.
+Effective as of March 3, 2014, the rights of our executive officers to compensation and benefits upon a termination of employment will be determined pursuant to their executive severance agreements, as described below.